BeRo1985/pasvulkan/docs/vectorpath.md

 where the highest 24 bits are the shape stamp (unique per shape group) and the lowest 8 bits are the coverage value (0-255), and where the highest value wins (atomic max) for the current pixel.

-**Pass 2 - Barrier:**
+**Pass 2 - MaskBarrier:**

-- Memory barrier to ensure writes are visible to subsequent reads between passes
+- Memory barrier to ensure mask pass writes are visible to cover pass reads

 **Pass 3 - Cover (Compositing):**
 ```glsl